 - Daily Absence Reporting:

-If your child is going to be absent from school due to illness, you must email [email protected] or leave a message on the attendance line on each day of absence.
-It is not necessary to speak to member of staff as all messages are picked up.
+If your child is going to be absent from school due to illness, you must email [email protected] or call the school and leave a message on the absence line it is not necessary to speak to a member of staff as all messages are picked up.
 Notification of absence due to illness should be made before 8.00am each day of the absence.
-If your child is absent from school for 3 or more days, a doctor’s medical note will be required.
+If your child is absent from school for 3 or more days, a medical note or supporting document will be required.
 Please note that absences will be mark as unauthorised if no confirmation of absence has been received.

 - Medical Appointments:

 If you know in advance that your child is going to be absent from school for a justifiable reason (e.g. for a medical appointment) you should email as above or you can bring a letter giving the reason and details, to the school office.
 Notification of absence should be made to the school as soon as possible.
 Parents should inform their child of the appointment details.
 It is the child’s responsibility to report to the school reception at the correct time - we will not be able to collect your child from class.
 Students must sign out at reception before leaving the premises and will be required to report to reception to sign in if they are returning to school later on.